dark-kitt/wordpress-theme-vue/README.md

 ]);
 ```

-As you can see, I set the `Access-Control-Allow-Origin` header only to `WP_HOME`, this means that request are only allowed from `example.kitt`.
-This is important because we don't want that other websites can access the data.
-The namespace is set to `example` by `explode('.', parse_url(WP_HOME)['host'])[0]`, so if you want to make request to the REST-API you need to call `api.example.com/wp-json/example/endpoint`.
+As you can see, I set the `Access-Control-Allow-Origin` header to `WP_HOME`, this means that requests are only allowed from `example.kitt`.
+This is important because we don't want, that other websites can access the data.
+The namespace is set to `example` by `explode('.', parse_url(WP_HOME)['host'])[0]`, so if you want to make requests to the REST-API you need to call `api.example.com/wp-json/example/endpoint`.

 ### JWT Token Handling

-Obviously we need a token for each request.
+Obviously, we need a token for each request.
 To retrieve a token we will add now a small snippet to the `functions.php` file.
-Let's extend the configuration instance and add a new endpoint and callback function to handle this stuff.
+Let's extend the instance and add a new endpoint and a callback function to handle this stuff.

 #### functions.php / adding REST-API endpoint
 ```PHP